Morpho-lang/morpho/README.md

 #### Install Morpho

-Once the Ubuntu terminal is working in Windows, you can install Morpho the same way as a [Linux system](#unix-and-linux).
+Once the Ubuntu terminal is working in Windows, you can install Morpho the same way as in Linux by running the commands in the [instructions](#unix-and-linux) in the Ubuntu terminal.

 If you are using WSL2, then the installation is complete.